RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 See the brief problem overview [here](https://raw.githubusercontent.com/RafalKucharskiPK/rafalkucharskipk.github.io/master/assets/pdf/flyer.pdf) and a longer kick-off talk  [presentation](https://raw.githubusercontent.com/RafalKucharskiPK/rafalkucharskipk.github.io/master/assets/pdf/Wyklad_ERC.pdf).

 > **Disclaimer** <span style="color:red"> we do not address the autonomous driving itself and operations.
-We assume AVs can well navigate in our cities: start, drive, cruise, detect objects, stop, obey traffic rules and park. </span> Dozens of excellent research teams already contribute to this, we adress the follow-up problem: _What when CAVs will start making our decisions, e.g. routing decisions_.
+We assume AVs can well navigate in our cities: start, drive, cruise, detect objects, stop, obey traffic rules and park. </span> Dozens of excellent research teams already contribute to this, we adress the follow-up problem: _What happens when CAVs will start making own decisions, specifically routing decisions_.
 We anegdotically compare it to the case of toddler who learns how to walk, but the true problems come with teenagers who may start to decide (e.g. on colour of hair, tattoos, carreer, etc).
+Notably, we assume that traffic flow operations of CAVs are indistiguishable from human driving (differences found here may amplify when we include CAV traffic flow advantages).
 >
 ---